platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 - PHP 7.2+ on your project
 - The platform [CLI](../../development/cli/_index.md)
 - Have [PHPStorm](https://www.jetbrains.com/phpstorm/) installed on your machine.
-Any Xdebug compatible IDE should work too, but the setup instructions will differ.
+Any Xdebug compatible IDE should work too, but the setup instructions differ.
 Consult your IDE's Xdebug documentation for setup instructions.

 ## 1. Set up Xdebug

-Xdebug runs as a second PHP-FPM process that is used only for debugging requests, leaving the normal process unaffected.
+Xdebug runs as a second PHP-FPM process used only for debugging requests, leaving the normal process unaffected.

 To enable Xdebug, add the following to your [app configuration](../../create-apps/app-reference.md):